radarFudan/Awesome-state-space-models/README.md

 ## TODO
 1. Summarize the submission for ICLR 2024 based on abstracts
 2. Collect works from Neurips 2023, ICML 2023, Before 2023
-3. Summarize the most important unsolved questions in state-space models.
+3. Summarize the important unsolved questions in state-space models.
+(Personal viewpoint)
-4.
+    1. Scale-up, how to train a larger SSM with better performance such as smaller perplexity in language modelling.
+Interesting topics include but are not limited to scaling law.
+Scale-up depth / width or other dimensions.
+    2. Speed-up, how to make the SSM layer faster.
+(This topic can borrow a lot of idea from [Flash-Attention](https://github.com/Dao-AILab/flash-attention))
+    3. Cheaper, given a large model, how to perserve the model performance and run the inference with fewer FLOPs.
+(Personally I believe the training cost does not matter that much in the cheaper sense.) **Quantization** belongs to this part.
+    4. Theoretical guarantees, universality, rates for approximation/generalization/optimization, stability/initialisation in approximation/generalization/optimization...